rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 │       │   ├── bevy v0.15.0 (*)
 ```

-Here we go.
-Our own crate `bevy_libgdx_atlas` enables the feature `basis-universal` which in turn enables the dependency `basis-universal` which breaks our build on **wasm**.
-That makes it easier to fix.
-Funny enough it was used to enable `bevy_image` while trying to depend on the smallest subset of features of `bevy`.
-This is a known issue in Bevy 0.15, see [#16563](https://github.com/bevyengine/bevy/issues/16563).
-But there is a cleaner workaround by just enabling the `bevy_image` feature in `bevy_internal` see [here](https://github.com/rustunit/bevy_libgdx_atlas/commit/20cb2e99ef8dd696dfbbff3ef120591cae82703b).
+There we go, and would you look at that?
+One of our own crates, `bevy_libgdx_atlas`, enables the feature `basis-universal`, which in turn enables the dependency `basis-universal`, which then breaks our build on **Wasm**.
+At least it being our own crate will make it easier to fix this time around.
+Funnily enough, it was used to enable `bevy_image` while trying to depend on the smallest subset of features of `bevy`.
+This is a known issue in Bevy 0.15, see [#16563](https://github.com/bevyengine/bevy/issues/16563), but, luckily, there is a cleaner workaround to this issue.
+You just need to enable the `bevy_image` feature in `bevy_internal` see [here](https://github.com/rustunit/bevy_libgdx_atlas/commit/20cb2e99ef8dd696dfbbff3ef120591cae82703b).

-## Improving ergonomics
+## Improving Ergonomics

-In case you run into multiple crates doing this and depending on said feature it is more ergonomic to invert the tree using: `cargo tree -e features -p bevy --invert`.
+In case you run into multiple crates enabling an unwanted feature, it can be more ergonomic to invert the tree using: `cargo tree -e features -p bevy --invert`.
-With this we limit our root to `bevy` and we will find *one* entry for the feature and a subtree of dependencies using it:
+With this command, we limit our root to `bevy`, and we will find *one* entry for the feature, and a subtree of dependencies using it:

 ```sh
 ├── bevy feature "basis-universal"